SimonBarnett/indirectfirecalc/build.md

 | GND        | GND      |
 | Micro USB  | VIN      |

-**Note:** This module provides power to the Nano.
-The **5V Out** connects to the Nano’s 5V pin, **3V Out** to the 3.3V pin if needed, and **GND** to any Nano GND pin.
-The **Micro USB** port connects to VIN for external 5V input.
+**Note:** Powers the Nano.
+5V Out to Nano 5V, 3V Out to 3.3V if needed, GND to Nano GND, Micro USB to VIN for external 5V input.

 ---

 ### General Notes

-- **I2C Bus:** Multiple modules (OLED, PCF8574 for navigation buttons, Magnetic Sensor, BME280, RTC) share the I2C bus on Nano pins **A4 (SDA)** and **A5 (SCL)**.
-Ensure each PCF8574 has a unique I2C address (configurable via address pins A0–A2 on the PCF8574 board) to avoid conflicts.
+- **I2C Bus:** Shared by OLED, PCF8574, Magnetic Sensor, BME280, and RTC on A4 (SDA) and A5 (SCL).
+Ensure unique I2C addresses for each PCF8574 (set via A0–A2 pins).
-- **Universal 4 Key Push Button Switch Module:** Now directly connected to Nano pins D6–D9, replacing the previous connection via a second PCF8574 expander.
-The second PCF8574 has been removed from the setup, reducing the total quantity to 4.
+- **Reset Changes:**
+  - HALJIA Navigation Button’s reset is disconnected from RST and now software-managed via PCF8574 P5.
+  - New DAOKAI Tactile Switch on RST provides hardware reset.
 - **Pin Availability:**
-  - **D6–D9:** Used for the 4 Key Push Button Switch Module.
-  - **A0–A1:** Free for digital I/O or analog inputs.
+  - **D0, D1:** Free for digital I/O.
-  - **A6–A7:** Free for analog inputs (can be used as digital inputs, not outputs).
+  - **A6, A7:** Free for analog inputs (or digital inputs, not outputs).
-  - **D12 and D13:** Free for other uses.
-- **LEDs Removed:** All Red/Green Bi-Colour LEDs previously connected to D6–D9 and D13 are no longer connected to the Nano pins.
-If needed, they can be reconnected to other available pins (e.g., D12, A0–A1).

----

-This updated `build.md` reflects the removal of the second PCF8574 IO Expansion Board and the direct connection of the Universal 4 Key Push Button Switch Module to pins D6 through D9 on the Arduino Nano.
-The LEDs previously connected to D6–D9 have been disconnected to accommodate the push buttons, and all tables and notes have been adjusted for consistency and accuracy.
-You can copy this directly into your `.md` file.
+  - **D12, D13, A0, A1:** Used by LEDs but available if LEDs are removed.
+- **LEDs Removed:** Previously on D6–D9 and D13, now disconnected.

+This updated build reflects the addition of the DAOKAI Tactile Switch as a hardware reset on RST, with the navigation button’s reset repurposed for software control.
 Let me know if you need further adjustments!